grafana/agent/docs/sources/flow/reference/components/otelcol.processor.tail_sampling.md

 `num_traces`                  | `int`      | Number of traces kept in memory. | `50000` | no
 `expected_new_traces_per_sec` | `int`      | Expected number of new traces (helps in allocating data structures). | `0` | no

+`decision_wait` determines the number of batches to maintain on a channel.
+Its value must convert to a number of seconds greater than zero.

+`num_traces` determines the buffer size of the trace delete channel which is composed of trace ids.
+Increasing the number will increase the memory usage of the component while decreasing the number will lower the maximum amount of traces kept in memory.

+`expected_new_traces_per_sec` determines the initial slice sizing of the current batch.
+A larger number will use more memory but be more efficient when adding traces to the batch.

 ## Blocks

 The following blocks are supported inside the definition of